 “Philippe—” Sir John rumbled.

-“He was told to snatch Lady Margaret,” Sir John said.
+“He meant to snatch Lady Margaret,” Sir John said.

 Grimme slid down in his chair.